Skip to content

 source subenv/bin/activate

-Next, install the dependencies (note that if you are in a Linux environment, you should comment out PyAudioWPatch in requirements.txt, as this module is only applicable to the Windows environment):
+Then install dependencies (note: for Linux or macOS environments, you need to comment out PyAudioWPatch in requirements.txt, as this module is only for Windows environments).

 bash